 Instead, I want you to know my daddy.
 His name is Richard Lloyd Raymond.

-We call him DADDY BEAR.
+I call him DADDY BEAR.

 officers, gentlemen, and heroes like him to emulate.